IMPORTANT - READ FIRST

 Using AutoSleep to Track Sleep Apnea

-You will be prompted to approve the health permission on update, if not follow the below steps:
+You will be prompted to approve the health permission for "breathing disturbances" during the AutoSleep update, but if not follow these steps:

 On your iPhone, open the Health app